reframejs/reframe/docs/intro.template.md

 3. **Flexible stack** -
    You can easily
    and at any time
-   change the stack of your app.
+   change your app's stack.
-   For example, you can start writing a prototype as a static site and add a Node.js server afterwards.
+   For example, you can start with a static site and add a Node.js server afterwards.

 Benefits of that flexibility: